cpfaff/rbefdata_paper/README.md

 ## Technique

-The whole paper is written in markdown, which is a lightweight markup language.
-For a description of commands that are available see [here](http://markdown.de/syntax/).
-The markdown markup makes it easier to handle the inclusion of the R packages output.
-You can use [R-Studio](http://www.rstudio.com/) to edit the document as it offers methods to compile the document to markdown and other document formats (e.g html) with the Knitr package.
+The whole paper is written in R markdown.
+Markdown which is a lightweight markup language.
+For a description of commands that are available in Markdown see [here](http://markdown.de/syntax/).
+The R Markdown markup makes it easier to handle the inclusion of the R packages commands and output.
+You can use [R-Studio](http://www.rstudio.com/) to edit the document as it offers methods to compile the document from R Markdown to markdown and then to other document formats (e.g html) with the Knitr package.

 * Using [R Markdown](http://www.rstudio.com/ide/docs/authoring/using_markdown)